 Just like any other type of resistance workout, you should not be doing crunches every day.
 It will only lead to overtraining and burn out.

-It’s better to train the core 2-3x every week with at least 48 hours of rest.
+It’s better to train the core 2-3x every week with at least 48 hours of rest, working out 6 days per week and targeting your core each session isn’t recommended especially if you are a beginner.

 You will still be using the core during all your major compound lifts anyway.